Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Introduction

+SE(3)-equivariant models such as Tensor Flow Networks \cite{equivariant}, SE(3)-Transformers \cite{equivariant_transformers}, and SE(3)-GNNs \cite{se3_equiv_gnn} impose constraints on the set of learnable functions of the network such that the output is equivariant with respect to the input points.
+While effective on finite point clouds, they offer no promise of completeness with periodic point sets which is necessary for distinguishing between structures.
+These architectures can also be beneficial when predicting properties that are equivariant with respect to rigid motion, but the crystal properties examined here are invariant to such symmetries, and thus invariance of the model output through either the input or model architecture is required.

-In addition to the properties mentioned earlier, the invariant needs to be able to be adapted for a machine learning algorithm.
+In addition to the properties mentioned earlier, the invariant needs to be able to be adapted for a learning algorithm.
 Further, it needs a way to incorporate compositional information as invariants typically only consider structure.
-Some invariants have been adapted for use in machine learning algorithms such as symmetry functions \citep{symm1,symm2} and Voronoi cells \citep{voronoi}.
+Some invariants have been adapted for use in machine learning algorithms such as symmetry functions \cite{symm1,symm2} and Voronoi cells \cite{voronoi}.
 Both of these, however, still lack continuity.
 The Partial Radial Distribution Function is invariant and continuous but is not complete for homometric crystals.
-Average Minimum Distance (AMD) \citep{widdowson2022average} is invariant and continuous and has been used to predict lattice energies via Gaussian Process Regression \citep{amd_le}, but does not have a way to incorporate compositional information.
+Smooth Overlapped Atomic Positions \cite{soap} has been incorporated into models for property prediction, but is an invariant for atomic environments, not entire structures.
+Coulomb matrices use electrostatic interactions between atoms instead of Euclidean distances and are invariant and complete for molecules but have not been proven to retain these properties for the periodic case \cite{faber2015crystal}.
+Average Minimum Distance (AMD) \cite{widdowson2022average} is invariant and continuous and has been used to predict lattice energies via Gaussian Process Regression \cite{amd_le}, but is incomplete and does not currently have a way to incorporate compositional information.